retorquere/zotero-better-bibtex/site/content/exporting/scripting.md

 The postscript should be a `javascript` snippet.
 You can access the data with following objects and methods:

+- `item` is the Zotero item that's the source of the reference.
 - `reference` is the BibTeX reference you are building, and the reference has a number of fields.
-- `item` is the Zotero item that's the source of the reference.

   e.g. you can access the date in zotero item `item.date`.

 - `reference.has` is a dictionary of fields for output.
+- `reference.date` is the parsed and normalized version of `item.date`.

-  e.g. you can see whether the `year` field has been set by testing for `reference.has.year`
+  e.g. you can see whether the `year` field has been set by testing for `reference.has.year`, and when e.g. for a season-date only the year is exported in bibtex, you can find it in `reference.date.season`

 - `reference.add` is the function to add or modify keys in `reference.has`.
 It accepts the following named parameters in the form of an object: